 Recent Work

 Monica’s LOLA LEVINE chapter book series stars a biracial, bicultural second grader.
 Lola Levine Is Not Mean! was named a Kirkus Reviews Best Middle Grade Book of the Year, a School Library Journal Top 10 Latin@ Book, and a New York Public Library 100 Books for Reading and Sharing.
-Two new books in the series are coming in spring 2026–Lola Levine Runs Out of Steam, and Lola Levine and the Dinosaur Scene (Little Brown).
-Monica is also the co-author of the Sarai Gonzalez chapter book series, with 12-year-old social activist and “Soy Yo” video star.
-The fictional series based on Sarai’s life, Sarai and the Meaning of Awesome, Sarai in the Spotlight, Sarai Saves the Music, and Sarai and the Around the World Fair, are available in English and Spanish editions.
+After a decade, Lola is back in 2026 with two new books–Lola Levine Runs Out of Steam, and Lola Levine and the Dinosaur Scene (LB Kids).
+Monica is also the author of The Fintastical Tales of Mari A. Fisch chapter book series illustrated by Emily Mendoza, and co-author of the Sarai Gonzalez chapter book series, with 12-year-old social activist and “Soy Yo” video star.

 Listen to Monica on NPR’s All Things Considered